HiFiveJazz/HiFiveJazz/README.md

 Here are some of the technologies and tools I work with:

-- Languages: Python, Rust, Java, MatLab, TeX, Lua
+- Languages: Python 🐍 Rust 🦀 Java ☕ MatLab 📊 TeX 📄 Lua 🌙
-- Frameworks: TensorFlow, PyTorch
+- Frameworks: TensorFlow 🤖 PyTorch 🔥
-- Tools: Customized Neovim, Slack
+- Tools: Neovim 📝 Slack 💬

 ## GitHub Stats